 Develop Your Guest List

 Do Your Research

+Do Your Research When I say research, I mean: find out what you love.
+Find out what your fiancé loves.
+Pin photos, save blog posts, take pictures and store it all somewhere (we have an area in our Online Planning Tools just for that).
+Of course, if you’re having a tough time with finding your succinct style, hiring a wedding designer can help sort it all out and find the consistency within.
+However, having a strong sense of what you love ensures that Aunt Mildred’s sudden distaste for cupcakes will not send you into a shocking distress, before you realize that while your guests’ enjoyment is important, this wedding is about you and your fiancé.
+Aunt Mildred can bear the taste of a Red Velvet cupcake for one day.
 In fact, for this reason alone (so long as no severely hurt feelings will result), we usually recommend that you find your least opinionated friend to bring with you to at least one venture out to try on wedding dresses.
 Your next appointment?
 Bring your Moms, your opinionated BFFs – whoever!
 At least you already got to try on that crazy amazing Lhuillier before they stopped you!

-I completely understand that a wedding planner isn’t for everyone.
-However, hiring a “Day of” Coordinator is becoming more and more common.
+Optional: Hire a Wedding Planner or Coordinator I completely understand that a wedding planner isn’t for everyone.
+However, hiring a Month of Coordinator is becoming more and more common.
 After all, no Bride wants to be lighting candles and hanging lanterns on their wedding day, no matter their budget!

 A Wedding Planner will take you from point A to B and ensure that the decisions you make are sound, be your liaison if you are too busy to take it all on yourself and connect you with the best of the best in your area.